His Team Found a Way to Save Him

 It was the first time the procedure had ever been performed in Illinois, and Northwestern Memorial Hospital remains the only hospital in the state with a comprehensive CTEPH program offering both the surgical and minimally invasive procedure.*Northwestern Memorial Hospital by U.S. News & World Report, 2020 – 21.

-Northwestern Medicine isn’t just a physician paradigm of decision-making… Northwestern Medicine builds on everybody.
-Everyone is value added.
-Everyone’s a team.
+Northwestern Medicine isn’t just a physician paradigm of decision-making…every clinician adds value.
+At Northwestern Medicine, everyone is part of the team.

 What Makes Us Better, Makes You Better.®